-Individuals 18 years and older are permitted to transfer up to a limit of R1 million (2010: R750 000) per calendar year without the requirement to obtain a tax clearance certificate which can be used to cover amongst other things, donations to missionaries, maintenance, gifts and loans, travel, study, alimony and child support, wedding expenses and foreign investment.
+Individuals 18 years and older are permitted to transfer up to a limit of R1 million (2010: R750 000) per calendar year (without the requirement to obtain a tax clearance certificate) which can be used to cover donations to missionaries, maintenance, gifts (except gold and jewellery), loans, travel, study, alimony and child support, wedding expenses and foreign investment.
+Proof of these transactions should be retained.

-Applications in excess of the R1 million will be considered on a case by case basis.
-Individuals, younger than 18 years, only have a travel allowance of R200 000 (2010: R160 000) per calendar year.
+Applications in excess of R1 million are considered on a case by case basis.
+Individuals, younger than 18 years, are limited to a travel allowance of R200 000 (2010: R160 000) per calendar year.